Emeralds from Habachtal, Austria

-Avalanches, rolling stones, missing street connections, landslides and high flash floods always kept people away from this area, which nowadays is a national park called “Hohe Tauern”.
+Avalanches, rolling stones, missing street connections, landslides, and high flash floods always kept people away from this area, which nowadays is a national park called “Hohe Tauern”.

 The first bigger international appearance of Habachtal emeralds was in 1861 at the London world industrial exhibition.
 The stones were so beautiful that a Viennese jeweler invested a lot of money in opening a mine up there.
 He was successful, one of the gems he mined in that period was 42 carats after cutting and is now mounted into the English crown jewels.
-My ongoing enquiries to get some more information and pictures of this famous emerald haven’t been answered so far.
+My ongoing inquiries to get some more information and pictures of this famous emerald haven’t been answered so far.

 The first world war (England and Austria were opponents) set an end to that profitable mining period.
 Before the English were forced to leave, they blew up the so called “emerald breast”, a geological formation within the mine were the best gems were found.
 This rich mother lode is still undetected nowadays, which adds another piece of puzzle to the myth of Habachtal.